| Living in the Neighborhood

 for SPINN events.
 They enjoyed New Neighborhood and wanted to send

-Market Properties, Inc. has had a remarkable success as a small
+the following message to many good friends: Dear Neighbors, Market Properties, Inc. has had a remarkable success as a small

 business that was started in The New Neighborhood in Old Davidson.